lohitpt252003/backend-for-annaforces/README.md

 The `services/github_services.py` file provides a set of functions to interact with a GitHub repository.
 This service is used to manage the data stored in the `DATA` repository.

+**Write Operation Queue:** To prevent race conditions and data corruption from concurrent writes, all file creation and update operations are funneled through a simple in-memory queue.
+A dedicated background thread processes this queue, ensuring that all write operations to the GitHub repository are executed sequentially.
+This makes the system more robust in a single-instance deployment.

 ### OTP and Email Service

 The `services/email_service.py` module handles OTP generation and sending via email using Flask-Mail.
 This is primarily used for user email verification during registration, sending welcome emails, user ID reminders, and password reset OTPs.